BabuRajan002/InterviewPrep/Python/Bosscoder/Lectures/Day1_Orientation_and_basicis/01_Intro_to_MAANG.md

 # I am going to be top 1% level of person!
 # I am the good problem Solver

-# MAANG(Meta, Apple, Amazon, Netflix and Google)
+# 46:00 Minutes - MAANG(Meta, Apple, Amazon, Netflix and Google)

 1. Good work
 2. Work Culture
-3. Compensation
+3. Compensation - There are some companies offering more than MAANG companies

 ***!!!Definitely Try here, but dont get restrict yourself in these companies!!***

-## What they are looking!
+## 50:00 Minutes - What they are looking!

-1. Problem solving skills
+1. Problem solving skills - Speed smart solution!

 ## How to prepare?